 We see that the need for advance care planning is becoming ever more pressing and that people want us to make the connection, between what they are being told by their health care professionals and the impact of their failing health, upon their lives at home and work.

 Kitsons’ Private Client Team have the expertise to sensitively help you to plan ahead.
 As a starting point we look to see if you have the following documents in place:

 There are two types of LPA, one that covers property and financial affairs such as your house, bank accounts, investments, pension and one that covers health and welfare, making decisions about your day to day living, medical treatment and end of life care.
 Putting in place an LPA is your chance to choose individuals (attorneys) you want and trust to manage your financial affairs and property and to make decisions about your care, in circumstances where you are no longer able to, due to ill health (or alternatively, in the case of your financial affairs because you would prefer not to).

-We all know that your circumstances or your health can change very quickly, whatever your age.
-So we strongly recommend that you plan ahead and put your LPAs in place now, rather than waiting until you need them, so your attorneys can act on your behalf immediately, if that is what you would like.
+We strongly recommend that you plan ahead and put your LPAs in place now, rather than waiting until you need them, so your attorneys can act on your behalf immediately, if that is what you would like.
 If you do not have LPAs in place, it can be very stressful, time consuming and expensive for your loved ones or friends to seek permission from the Court of Protection, to obtain permission to help you.

 We can help you let your doctors know your wishes about any treatment that you do not want to have and draft your ADRT.
 This is a legally binding document, but only if it satisfies certain requirements of the Mental Capacity Act 2005.